ResearchComputing/Documentation/docs/gateways/jupyterhub.md

 ### Step 4: Shut down a Notebook Server

 Go to the "File" menu at the top and choose "Hub Control Panel".
-Use the `Stop My Server` button in the `Control Panel` to shut down the Jupyter notebook server when finished (this cancels the job you are running on Summit or Blanca).
+Use the `Stop My Server` button in the `Control Panel` to shut down the Jupyter notebook server when finished (this cancels the job you are running on Alpine or Blanca).
 You also have the option to restart a server if desired.

 Alternately, you can use the `Quit` button from the Jupyter home page to shut down the Jupyter notebook server.